-The Turfgrass Management major, leading to an Associate of Applied Business degree, concentrates on golf course management, athletic/sports turf management, and professional lawn care.
-Common course requirements within the Landscape Horticulture Major such as Soils and Plant Nutrition and Basic Landscape Design in addition to math, business, and other basic college requirements prepare students for management positions.
+The Turfgrass Management Technology program, leading to an Associate of Applied Business degree, concentrates on golf course management, athletic/sports turf management, and professional lawn care.
+Common course requirements within the Landscape Horticulture program such as Soils and Plant Nutrition and Basic

+Landscape Design in addition to math, business, and other basic college requirements prepare students for management positions.